yangjiang001/yangjiang001.github.io/_pages/research.md

 </style>

-My research is at the intersection of AI, education, psychology, and technology.
+My research is at the intersection of AI, data science, education, psychology, and technology.
 Specifically, my research is centered around:

 - Developing and applying educational data mining and learning analytics methods on process data to explore how learners interact with technology-based learning and assessment systems, and how these interactions relate to cognition and learning,
 - Ensuring fairness in AI and data science methods used in education, and